Architecture

 }

-The disposers list holds anything with an external side effect: removeEventListener callbacks, ResizeObserver disconnect calls, child component teardown functions, onMount cleanup callbacks, and portal node removal functions.
-Each is registered by calling scope.disposers.push(fn) at creation time.
+The teardown list holds anything with an external side effect: removeEventListener callbacks, onMount cleanup callbacks returned from the mount callback, foreign unmount calls, subscription disposers, and portal node removal functions.
+Each is registered against the owning scope at creation time.
+When a show arm leaves, its teardowns fire before its nodes are removed.

 Depth-first disposal